Jaime-Cg-si/To-Do-List-C/README.md

 # C-Task-Manager

 A simple yet powerful command-line task manager built purely in C, focusing on efficient memory management and a clean, modular project structure.
-This project is a learning exercise to deepen skills in C programming, data structures, and professional development workflows.
+This project serves as a practical exercise in applying core computer science concepts, including data structures (singly linked lists), memory-safe programming, and professional development workflows in C.

 ## Project Status

-**Current Phase:** Core logic implementation.
+**Current Phase:** Core Data Structures and Logic Implementation.
 *   ✅ **Module `task`:** Fully implemented and tested.
-Provides a robust, memory-safe API for creating, updating, and destroying individual task objects.
+Provides a robust, memory-safe API for all CRUD operations on individual task objects.
-*   ⏳ **Module `list`:** In development.
-This module will manage a linked list of tasks.
+*   ✅ **Module `list`:** Fully implemented.
+Provides a complete API for managing a singly linked list of tasks, including creation, destruction, addition, removal, and searching.
 *   ❌ **CLI (Command-Line Interface):** Not started.
-The main executable currently serves as a test driver for the existing modules.
+The `main` executable currently serves as a test driver for the core modules.

 ## Features

 ### Implemented
-*   **Modular Task Object:** A dedicated `task` module with a clean public API (`task.h`).
+*   **Modular Task & List APIs:** Dedicated modules for `task` and `list` with clean public APIs (`task.h`, `list.h`) that enforce encapsulation.
+*   **Singly Linked List Data Structure:** A from-scratch implementation of a singly linked list to manage a dynamic collection of tasks.
+*   **Full CRUD Functionality:** Both modules support complete Create, Read, Update (for tasks), and Delete operations.
+*   **Efficient Insertion:** Task addition to the list is an O(1) operation, ensuring high performance.
-*   **Dynamic Memory Management:** Safe allocation and deallocation for tasks and their properties.
+*   **Robust Memory Management:** Safe, dynamic allocation and deallocation for all data structures, preventing memory leaks.
-*   **Data Validation:** Robust validation of all inputs to ensure data integrity (e.g., priority levels, valid deadlines).
+*   **Defensive Data Validation:** Rigorous validation of all inputs to ensure data integrity and prevent common C pitfalls.

 ### Planned
-*   A linked-list data structure to manage multiple tasks.
 *   A command-line interface for user interaction (add, view, update, delete tasks).
-*   Saving and loading tasks from a file.
+*   Saving and loading tasks to/from a file (persistence).
 *   Sorting and filtering tasks (by priority, deadline, etc.).

 ## Getting Started